Skip to main content

 What this means for your farm

-If you employ agricultural workers in Oregon, you are now required to track weekly hours and pay overtime (1.5x the regular rate) for any hours worked beyond the current threshold.
-This requires:
+If you employ agricultural workers in Oregon, you are now expected to track weekly hours and prepare payroll using the current overtime threshold.
+A readiness workflow should include:

 • Accurate weekly time records for every agricultural worker